Exercise Order: How to Structure Your Workout

 • It does not hurt immediately — the consequences are invisible day to day

-• The effect does not show up in the first month — it compounds over time
+• The effect is easy to miss in the short term, but it compounds over time

 • It seems "minor" compared to exercise selection or volume